nesi/hpc_training/_lessons/maui-and-mahuika/03-connecting.md

 ## Requirements

-You will need a terminal program to login to Māui or Mahuika:
+You will need a terminal program to log in to Māui or Mahuika:

 - Windows: [MobaXterm](https://mobaxterm.mobatek.net/), Windows 10 bash, or [Putty](https://www.putty.org/)
 - MacOS X: Terminal app, iTerm2